equinor/rvmsharp/spikes/2023-12-20-NotOctreeSplitting.md

 ## Conclusion

 The results are promising.
-It feels basically the same as the normal octree splitting.
+It feels the same as the normal octree splitting.
 There are some theoretical advantages:

-- If the user is moving she would get one sector at the time that needed to load, while in normal octree she would experience batches of sectors that needed loading
+- As the users navigates in the model, individual sectors loads sequentially, in contrast to the typical octree approach where groups of sectors would load simultaneously.
 - The code is less complex
 - Maybe it is easier to make the sectors less oblong, since the bounding boxes is created beforehand and are independent on the level above(?)